O2-CH4/O2-CH4.github.io/_pages/about.md

 ### ▸ *Algorithmic Trading and Investment Automation Platform* *(2020–Present)*

-Developed algorithms and a prototype platform for automating and sharing investment and trading strategies across asset classes.
+* **Overview:** Developed algorithms and a prototype platform for automating and sharing investment and trading strategies across asset classes.
-The project is still active: DM if interested or want more information!
+* **State:** The project is still active: DM if interested or want more information!